httpchat/httpchat.github.io/quotes.md

 # Quotes

+> "Luck is what happens when preparation meets opportunity" - Seneca

+> "Don't let others rent space in your head.
+Especially not for free."

 > "This too shall pass."

 > "You should deal with reality, not what you wish reality was." - Linus Torvalds